 The playground opened in April 2015 and is in the middle of the park at the top, near Meadow Crescent.
 There are no shade sails over the playground but good shade from the surrounding trees, particularly in the morning and afternoon.
 With time, there should be more shade in the heat of the day.

 Spread over two levels, the play equipment is better suited to preschoolers and young primary school kids but there are swings for toddlers and a toddler play gym, plus a water pump and sand to play in (though there wasn’t much sand there when we last visited).

 The playground has:

 - 4 swings, including two with bucket seats

 Running through the park, from top to bottom, is a walkway commemorating those who served in World War II.
 Along the path are 42 small pillars engraved with the names of all the countries where Australians fought during World War II.
 Set in the top of the pillars are stones from the named country and there are rosemary bushes between each pillar.

 The walkway leads down to the World War I memorial.

 The River Walk runs along the bottom of the park and is great for the kids to ride on.
-There is also access to the water with a pebbly beach from the walkway.
+There’s also access to the water, and a sandy beach, from the walkway.
 My boys love watching the ferries from here and construction taking place at Wentworth Point.

 Finding Memorial Park